 - San Francisco Airport (SFO): SFO worked with the Bay Area Anti-Trafficking Coalition from October of 2019 through September of 2021 to conduct training for all customer-facing employees. - Spirit Airlines: Spirit Airlines developed a Human Trafficking Curriculum that includes coursework, instructor-led training, and e-learning which it uses for initial and recurrent training of pilots, flight attendants, and airport service employees to identify indicators of trafficking on flights and at airports.
 Spirit trains personnel to notify the Captain of observed suspicious behaviors and then the Captain will notify the OCC (Operation Cross Country, a nationwide law enforcement initiative to recover minors who are commercially sexually exploited) and/or law enforcement.
-Spirit successfully identified and reported instances of trafficking using these methods, and regularly updates its training. - United Airlines: Since 2016, United Airlines provided mandatory human trafficking awareness and reporting procedure training to its flight attendants, and in 2019, the training was expanded to include frontline agents, who provide customer service at various stages of the check-in and boarding process.
+Spirit successfully identified and reported instances of trafficking using these methods, and regularly updates its training. - United Airlines: United Airlines issued an Anti-Slavery and Anti-Human Traffickind Statement and implemented targeted internal counter-trafficking policies and procedures.
+Since 2016, they have provided mandatory human trafficking awareness and reporting procedure training to its flight attendants, and in 2019, the training was expanded to include frontline agents, who provide customer service at various stages of the check-in and boarding process.
 Since 2018, nearly 75,000 United employees have received this training.